RJPearson94/terraform-provider-twilio/docs/resources/autopilot_webhook.md

 The following arguments are supported:

-- `assistant_sid` - (Mandatory) The SID of the assistant to attach the webhook to.
+- `assistant_sid` - (Mandatory) The SID of the assistant to associate the webhook with.
 Changing this forces a new resource to be created
 - `unique_name` - (Mandatory) The unique name of the webhook
-- `webhook_url` - (Mandatory) The webhook url
+- `webhook_url` - (Mandatory) The webhook URL
 - `events` - (Mandatory) A list of webhook events strings which trigger the webhook
 - `webhook_method` - (Optional) The HTTP method to trigger the webhook.
 Valid values are `POST` or `GET`